barseghyanartur/ska/docs/index.rst

     $ ./manage.py ska_purge_stored_signature_data

-Client side
+Sender side
 +++++++++++++++++++++++++++++++++++++++++++++++++++
+Sender is the host (another Django web site) from which users authenticate to the Recipient using signed URLs.

-On the client application side, the only thing that shall be present is the `ska` module for Django and of course the same ``SECRET_KEY`` as on the server side.
+On the sender side, the only thing necessary to be present is the `ska` module for Django and of course the same ``SECRET_KEY`` as on the server side.
 Further, the server `ska` login URL (in our case "/ska/login/") shall be signed using `ska` (for example, using `sign_url` function).
 The `auth_user` param would be used as a Django username.
 See the example below.